 This is one place I really, really want to take my son.
 Not only for his enjoyment, but I want to see it with my own eyes.
 If you haven’t heard of KidZania, and you’ve got children, you’re going to want to know about it.
 Located in Westfield Shopping Centre in Shepherd’s Bush, KidZaniais an indoor city, run by kids.
 Although it is designed for ages 4-14, they do have a selection of activities for toddlers up to the age of 4.
 Children can work as doctors, firefighters, actors and more and they can ‘earn’ money to use for various other activities such as the climbing wall.
 Or they can open a bank account and get their own card, just like Mum and Dad.
 I’ve heard of both the London and Singapore KidZania and they sound like amazing places to bring toddlers and older children alike.
 This is definitely on our to-do list for next time we are in London with a toddler and a baby.

 These are by no means the only things to do in London with a toddler.
 There are numerous other free museums you can take them, such as the Museum of Childhood, and other attractions that might be of interest include the Wax Museum.
 Did you know there are also farms within London to visit with toddlers such as the Vauxhall City Farm?
 And of course, you could always take them to Hamleys for a treat.
+There are plenty of child-friendly walks along south bank London too.
 The attractions I’ve chosen to highlight are either those we have visited with our son as a toddler or are those high on our London to-do list with him, even while he is still young.
 London has a wealth of places to visit with toddlers and you shouldn’t put off visiting this great city just because of toddlers.
 They too can enjoy the city, so long as you take things a little slower and plan a few visits to places they can enjoy as children.

 If you’d like to read what we have done in London with our son, you can read our 5 Things to Do in London with a Toddler in Tow.
 And if you are short on time, we had 36 Hours in London as a Familyand packed lots in.
 It might give you some ideas of your own.
 And if you are looking for even more ideas, Clare has another 17 ideas – you will be sure to have a fun day out!